-Note: The server's EMI integrity and cooling are both protected by having the 5.25-inch bays covered or occupied.
+The server EMI integrity and cooling are both protected by having the left front bays covered or occupied.
 When you install a drive, save the filler panel from the bay, in case you later remove the drive and do not replace it with another.